-J. 33.73.
-Scenario CP server VCS cluster Action required Enabling fencing in a VCS cluster with Operational CP server Existing VCS cluster with On the designated CP server, prepare to configure the new CP server. an operational CP server coordination fencing configured in See the Cluster Server Installation Guide for this procedure. point disabled mode Based on whether the cluster is online or offline, perform the following procedures: For a cluster that is online, perform the following task on the VCS cluster: ♦ Run the vxfenswap command to migrate from disk-based fencing to the server-based fencing.
-See "Migrating from disk-based to server-based fencing in an online cluster" on page 315.
+Scenario CP server VCS cluster Action required Enabling fencing in a VCS cluster with Operational CP server Existing VCS cluster with On the designated CP server, prepare to configure the new CP server. an operational CP server coordination fencing configured in See the Cluster Server Installation Guide for this procedure. point disabled mode Based on whether the cluster is online or offline, perform the following procedures: For a cluster that is online, perform the following task on the VCS cluster: Run the vxfenswap command to migrate from disk-based fencing to the server-based fencing.
+See "Migrating from disk-based to server-based fencing in an online cluster" on page 356.
 For a cluster that is offline, perform the following tasks on the VCS cluster: Stop all applications, VCS, and fencing on the VCS cluster.
-2 To stop VCS, use the following command (to be run on all the VCS cluster nodes): hastop -local 3 Stop fencing using the following command: svcadm disable -t vxfen 4 Reconfigure fencing on the VCS cluster.
+2 To stop VCS, use the following command (to be run on all the VCS cluster nodes): hastop -local 3 Stop fencing using the following command: For RHEL 7, SLES 12, and supported RHEL distributions: systemctl stop vxfen For earlier versions of RHEL, SLES, and supported RHEL distributions: /etc/init.d/vxfen stop 4 Reconfigure fencing on the VCS cluster.
 See the Cluster Server Installation Guide for the procedures.

-Refreshing registrations of VCS cluster nodes on coordination points (CP servers/ coordinator disks) without incurring application Operational CP server Existing VCS cluster using the CP server as coordination point On the VCS cluster run the vxfenswap command to refresh the keys on the CP server: See "Refreshing registration keys on the coordination points for server-based fencing" on page 307. downtime
+Scenario CP server VCS cluster Action required Refreshing registrations of VCS cluster nodes on coordination points (CP servers/ coordinator disks) without incurring application downtime Operational CP server Existing VCS cluster using the CP server as coordination point On the VCS cluster run the vxfenswap command to refresh the keys on the CP server: See "Refreshing registration keys on the coordination points for server-based fencing" on page 348.